 FERC’s proposal to loosen the rules for granting market-based rates for new natural gas storage projects, with the goal of speeding an increase in storage capacity and thereby mitigating market peaks and valleys and consequently price volatility, has brought a storm of comments from interested parties on how the rules should be written.

+Some storage companies also have some caveats.
 Falcon Gas Storage Co.
-Inc. agrees with the Commission's proposal for loosening the market power test and for granting market-based rates even if the storage provider has market power, if the Commission determines it is in the public interest -- but, FERC should beware of misuse of the new rules by storage providers affiliated with pipelines or electric utilities.
+Inc. agrees with the Commission’s proposal for loosening the market power test and for granting market-based rates even if the storage provider has market power, if the Commission determines it is in the public interest — but, FERC should beware of misuse of the new rules by storage providers affiliated with pipelines or electric utilities.
 These should not be allowed to subsidize service through rolled-in rates, bundling or other preferences.

 Falcon, which describes itself as the largest privately owned storage operator and developer, with 22 Bcf of working gas capacity and another 50 Bcf under development, notes the “increased concentration in the pipeline industry and the emergence over the past several years of large publicly traded partnerships or limited liability companies as owners and operators of natural gas pipelines and storage facilities.”